tjworks/tapdata-docs-en/docs/quick-start/install/install-tapdata-enterprise/install-tapdata-stand-alone.md

 2. Install environmental dependencies.

-    1. Install Java 1.8 version using the following command.
+    1. Install Java 1.8 version.

        ```bash
        yum -y install java-1.8.0-openjdk
        ```

-    2. Install MongoDB (version 4.0 and above), which will serve as an intermediary library to store task data and others.
-See [official documentation](https://www.mongodb.com/docs/v4.4/administration/install-on-linux/) for the installation process.
+    2. Install MongoDB (version 4.0 and above), which will serve as the storage system for Tapdata to run related data, such as logs and metadata.
+For more information, see [Deploy MongoDB Replica Set](../../../production-admin/install-replica-mongodb.md).

 3. Download the Tapdata installation package (contact us at [team@tapdata.io](mailto:team@tapdata.io) to obtain it) and upload it to the target device.